oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```
    {{% /expand %}}

-1. Set up a domain resource that is similar to your "Update1" use case domain resource but with different domain UID, domain name, model update ConfigMap reference, and secret references:
+1. Set up a domain resource that is similar to your "Update1" use case domain resource but with a different domain UID, domain name, model update ConfigMap reference, and secret references:

     - Option 1: Update a copy of your domain resource file from the "Update1" use case.

-      - You might recall that in the [Update1 use case](#update1-use-case) we suggested creating a file named `/tmp/mii-sample/mii-update1.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml` file that is supplied with the sample.
+      - In the [Update1 use case](#update1-use-case), we suggested creating a file named `/tmp/mii-sample/mii-update1.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-update1-d1-WLS-v1-ds.yaml` file that is supplied with the sample.
         - We suggest copying this domain resource file and naming the copy `/tmp/mii-sample/mii-update2.yaml` before making any changes.

         - Working on a copy is not strictly necessary, but it helps to keep track of your work for the different use cases in this sample and also provides you a backup of your previous work.

       - Change the `/tmp/mii-sample/mii-update2.yaml` domain resource name and `weblogic.domainUID` label to `sample-domain2`.

-        The final result should look something like this:
+        The final result will look something like this:

           ```
           apiVersion: "weblogic.oracle/v7"
           kind: Domain
           metadata: